bixb922/crank-organ/doc-software/README.md

     F --> |Click on file name| FC[File contents view]
 ```

-The home page is the menu page.
+The home page is the main menu page.

 While music is playing, try to stay on the tune list and the performance pages.
 The software is optimized so that these pages and their refresh does not interfere with the MIDI notes being played.
 All functions for playing music are included in these two pages.
-The purpose of other pages is the configuration and update of the microcontroller and these pages may interfere with playing music.
+The purpose of other pages is the configuration, maintenance and update of files and parameters and these pages may interfere with playing music.

 While using the tuning pages (note list and note page) and the test button on the pinout definition page, playing back music is disabled (if not, music could start to play while tuning or testing).
 You will need to reboot the microcontroller to enable playing music again.